The complete guide to becoming a substitute teacher.

 There are several reasons people choose to become substitute teachers.
 Here are a few of them to consider:

-• Flexible schedule.
+- Flexible schedule.
 As a substitute teacher, you can choose the days you want to work.
-On the days you do work, your day typically ends before the normal business day does, giving you time to run errands before heading home for dinner.
+On the days you do work, your day typically ends before the normal business day, giving you time to run errands before heading home for dinner.

-• Extra money.
+- Extra money.
 As a substitute teacher, you benefit from a steady paycheck and regular opportunities.
-Even if you only choose to work a few days a month, having extra cash on hand can be helpful to increase your savings, pay bills, travel, and more.
-You can also choose to schedule for as many days as possible for full-time pay.
+Even if you only choose to work a few days a month to increase your savings, pay bills, travel, and more.
+You can also choose to schedule as many days as possible for full-time pay.

-• Positive impact.
+- Positive impact.
 Substitute teaching is a great choice for those driven to make a difference in their communities.
-Not only do you get to make a difference in the lives of your students, but you also get to have fun doing it through the diversity of assignments, connecting with different students, and coming up with fun ways to work with students when needed.
+Not only will you make a difference in the lives of your students, but you’ll also have fun doing it through the diversity of assignments, connecting with different students, and coming up with fun ways to work with students when needed.

 Substitute teaching is the ideal path to a teaching career.

-• It opens up opportunities.
-It’s often easier to land a future teaching job when you build professional connections and already know some of the key players in the school system.
+- It opens up opportunities.
+It’s often easier to land a future teaching job when you build professional connections and already know the key players in the school system.
 As such, substitute teaching gets your foot in the door at the various schools where you substitute teach.

-• You’ll gain valuable teaching skills.
-When you substitute teach, you are literally applying and enhancing the skills you’ll need as a teacher, so you’ll be better prepared when you’re in the classroom as a teacher vs. substitute teacher.
+- You’ll gain valuable teaching skills.
+When you substitute teach, you are applying and enhancing the skills you’ll need as a teacher, so you’ll be better prepared when you’re in the classroom as a teacher vs. substitute teacher.

-• It provides flexibility for your studies and other priorities.
+- It provides flexibility for your studies and other priorities.
 Substitute teaching is an excellent part-time job for those pursuing a teaching degree or certification since you get to choose when you work and typically work shorter days than a standard business day.
-You’ll be able to earn some income while still being able to meet the obligations of your studies and life.
+You’ll earn income while still meeting the obligations of your studies and life.

 Substitute teacher duties and responsibilities.